How We Operate

 I don't currently purchase carbon offsets.
 As Peak15 grows, I'll introduce measurable impact reporting and explore appropriate verification standards.

-Our greatest environmental and social impact comes from helping organizations make better technology decisions.
+Our greatest environmental and social impact comes from helping organisations make better technology decisions.
 If you're working on something that matters and want to implement AI thoughtfully, let's talk.